Canopy Growth's Q3 Revenue Jumps 283% Year-Over-Year (NYSE:CGC)

 Canopy's pre-excise tax revenue of CA $97.7 million surpassed analyst expectations of $90 million.

-On a diluted basis, the company posted a net loss of CA $121 million, or CA 38 cents per share, due to the dilutive impact of convertible debt.
+On a diluted basis, the company posted a net loss of CA $121 million, or CA $0.38 per share, due to the dilutive impact of convertible debt.
 For the second quarter, Canopy reported a net loss of CA $330.6 million, or CA $1.56 per share.

 Canopy sold 10,102 kilograms and kilogram equivalents during Q3, which represents a 360-percent increase over Q2.